-Federal Direct Loans (Stafford) - are part of the William D. Ford Federal Direct Loan program, in which borrowers obtain loan funds directly from the U.S. Department of Education.
+Federal Direct Loans (Stafford) - are part of the William D. Ford Federal Direct Loan program, in which domestic student borrowers obtain loan funds directly from the U.S. Department of

+Education.
 These loans are more commonly referred to as Stafford Loans and are available as Subsidized and Unsubsidized Loans.
 Stafford Loans have both annual and yearly limits.

 Subsidized Loans - are based on financial need.
 Interest accrued while the student is in school is paid by the federal government and therefore an interest free loan until the student graduates.
 Interest begins to accrue after a grace period of six months from the time of graduation, or last day of attendance.
 The interest rate will change yearly based on the 10-year treasury note index.

-Unsubsidized Loans - are available to students regardless of financial need and there is no interest subsidy.
+Unsubsidized Loans - are available to domestic students regardless of financial need and there is no interest subsidy.
 Interest will accrue from the time of disbursement.
-The interest rate will change yearly based on the 10-year treasury note index.